Senapati of Mataram: Rebellion against Pajang

 Pabelan's mother was Senapati's sister.
-Senapati then sent mantri pamajegan to liberate Tumenggung Mayang who were on journey to exile.
+Senapati then sent mantri pamajegan to liberate Tumenggung Mayang who were on a journey to exile.

 Outraged by Senapati's action, Sultan Hadiwijaya invaded Mataram with his soldiers.
 The war then took place.
 Pajang's soldiers could be defeated although outnumbered Mataram's one.

-Sultan Hadiwijaya fell sick in his journey back to Pajang, and died after it.
-In his deathbed, Sultan Hadiwijaya requested to his children not to dislike Senapati and they had to treat him as an eldest brother.
+Sultan Hadiwijaya fell sick on his journey back to Pajang, and died after it.
+On his deathbed, Sultan Hadiwijaya requested his children not to dislike Senapati and they had to treat him as the eldest brother.
 Senapati himself also attended his adoptive father's funeral.

 King of Mataram

 Arya Pangiri was Sultan Hadiwijaya's son-in-law who became Duke of Demak.
 Supported by Panembahan Kudus, he occupied Pajang in 1583 and ousted Prince Benawa by appointing him as Duke of Jipang.

 Prince Benawa then allied with Senapati in 1586.
-They viewed Arya Pangiri's reign had harmed people of Pajang.
+They viewed Arya Pangiri's reign had harming the people of Pajang.
 The war broke out.
 Arya Pangiri was arrested and sent back to Demak.

-Prince Benawa offered Pajang's throne to Senapati, but refused.
+Prince Benawa offered Pajang's throne to Senapati but refused.
 Senopati just demanded some Pajang's heirlooms to be looked after in Mataram.

-Prince Benawa became Sultan of Pajang until 1587.
-He requested that Pajang was merged with Mataram.
+Prince Benawa became Sultan of Pajang in 1587.
+He requested that Pajang be merged with Mataram.
 He requested Senapati to be Mataram's king.
 Pajang then became Mataram's vassal state, administered by Prince Gagak Baning, Senapati's brother.

 Since that time, Senapati became the first king of Mataram, titled Panembahan.
 He didn't want to use Sultan as a title to honour Sultan Hadiwijaya and Prince Benawa.
 His royal court was located in Kotagede.

 Reign

 During his reign, the kingdom adhered to Javanese traditions, although Islam had already been introduced to Java.
 The Javanese Muslim state of Pajang (and the ancient Hindu-Javanese kingdom of Mataram, still on the same site) got in trouble when Panembahan Senopati schemed to undermine the authority of the King of Pajang.
-Senopati had conquered the Mataram district himself and circa 1576 he conquered Pajang, imposed the new religion and established his own court.
+Senopati had conquered the Mataram district himself and circa 1576 he conquered Pajang, imposed the new religion, and established his court.
 The Mataram ruler refused to embrace Islam.
 Many historiographical problems surrounded Senopati's reign.
 He concentrated his spiritual powers through meditation and asceticism.
 Senopati's reliance upon both Sunan Kalijaga and Nyai Loro Kidul in the chronicles' accounts nicely reflects the Mataram Dynasty's ambivalence towards Islam and indigenous Javanese beliefs.
 The straight line between Mount Merapi at the north and the southern sea, with the Mataram kingdom at the center, was a strong concept of cosmology among the Javanese.

 Senopati's grandson, Sultan Agung (the Great Sultan, 1613–1645), was described as a great Muslim ruler and was claimed as the greatest of Mataram's rulers, though both Senopati and Sultan Agung established a liaison with the Goddess of the Southern Ocean of Nyai Loro Kidul.